 Both direct and indirect marketing are methods to establish communication with customers.
 But they usually differ on some key factors.

 - Purpose: Purpose of Direct marketing is targeting a selected customer segment.
 Its purpose is to press customers to buy a product or service.
 The marketer, because of the advantages of direct communication, has the ability to be aggressive in convincing the potential customer.
 The purpose of indirect marketing, on the other hand, is to remind of a product or service which customers are already aware of.
 Indirect marketing induces brand recognition.
 For a mass-market product, like free moving commercial goods, repetitive communication is important and serves the purpose well.

-- Response: In direct marketing, the marketer can record the immediate response of the audience because it’s selected and targeted, involving one-to-one direct communication.
+- Response: In this, the marketer can record the immediate response of the audience because it’s selected and targeted, involving one-to-one direct communication.
 But the same is not available in indirect marketing because its mass media oriented i.e. one-to-all communication.

 Costs involved in indirect marketing are also lower in comparison.
 It uses tool like emails and internet, and personal referrals that are much cheaper compared to the traditional advertising modes like the print media and television.
 Direct marketing, on its part uses the latter methods that are costlier than other promotional channels.

 - Target audience: The audience of direct marketing is a well-targeted and selected group.
 And thus, sans the correct analysis of the target audience, direct marketing may turn out as a disaster for the promoter.
 Indirect marketing, as already said, is mass media oriented.
 In most cases, they don’t have any traceable target audiences.

 Both direct and indirect marketing are communication tools for informing about a product or service to the customer.
 But it’s the process of delivery and selection of customers that leads to the difference.
 Breaking down further, it’ll reveal that the response, purpose, targeted audience and cost may differ considerably between the two marketing channels.